 - Clean and disinfect frequently touched objects and surfaces

-And though COVID-19 is MAJOR, there are a lot of things we should take seriously, bringing me to the third C, Climate.
+And though COVID-19 is MAJOR, there are a lot of things we should also take seriously.
+This brings me to the third C, Climate.
 As a society, we have been a little slow to act, but Climate Change threatens our health.
 We are the cause but we can be the cure if we act swiftly.
 Now, at least, we know we can.

 P.S.
 You might like this event…

 (post updated 2020-07-15 to include more recent recommendations)